Day 296: Confessions

 Day 224: Anomaly

 Day 224 (wow, that may have been our largest time skip yet?) starts in the Mansion at Twilight Town, where Naminé is tending to Sora’s pod.
 DiZ comes in, once again (but for the last time) voiced by Christopher Lee, and states matter-of-fact that Naminé has stalled.
 Naminé admits that “A Nobody is interfering, I think.”
 She “thinks.”
-The picture she drew over a month ago, and the detail she’s about to provide, suggest she’s known about Roxas for a while but has just been hoping DiZ wouldn’t catch on, probably suspecting what DiZ would eventually do.
+The picture she drew over a month ago, and the detail she’s about to provide, suggest she’s known about Roxas for a while but has just been hoping DiZ wouldn’t catch on, probably suspecting what DiZ will eventually do.
 But now that he’s confronting her, she buckles at once.
 Poor Naminé. (more…)

 Barret tells everyone to split up for their escape, and despite going the same way the player is forced to, he’s nowhere to be seen after you catch up to him.
 Heading into the city, you’re confronted by a number of posters for LOVELESS.
 Kyle then sighed really, really loud, and we moved on with great remorse. (more…)